HaloDrive-101/Classification_Logistic_Regression/README.md

 5) Each row in the dataset represents a single chemical.
 6) a) The first 41 columns represent features that describe each chemical.
    b) The final column is the data label - 1 for biodegradable, 0 indicates non-biodegradable
+7) A logistic regression model is used to predict if chemicals are biodegradable or not based on their 41 attributes.
+8) 5-fold cross-validation is implemented to ensure the model generalizes well to chemicals beyond the dataset.
+9) The final goal is to improve the model's ability to distinguish between biodegradable and non-biodegradable chemicals.